Area of Focus

 UC Washington Program (UCDC)

 The UC Washington Program, more commonly known as UCDC, is coordinated and managed by UCSC Global Learning.
 UCDC supervises and supports students who pursue internships and academic study in the nation’s capital.
 The program is open through a competitive application process to juniors and seniors (occasionally sophomores) in all majors.
-Students enroll for fall, winter, or spring quarter, earning 12-18 course credits, and continue to be registered as a full-time UCSC student.
+Students enroll for fall, winter, or spring quarter, earning 12-18 quarter course credits, and continue to be registered as a full-time UCSC student.
 Applicant selection is based on academic record, a written statement, and a letter of recommendation.
 See more at How to Apply.

 Students spend 24-32 hours each week at their internships.
 Washington, D.C. offers a wide array of internship possibilities, from working on Capitol Hill or in a government agency to interning for a major media outlet, a nonprofit organization, or a cultural institution.
 Internship placements are selected by students based on their interests, with the assistance of UCDC program staff as needed.
 See more at Internships.

 Interested students with strong academic records who want to pursue a professional internship during their tenure at UCSC are encouraged to apply.
 For further information, contact Ashley Bayman at globallearning@ucsc.edu, 831-459-2858, Classroom Unit 103, or visit the UCDC website.
-On the website, you will also find additional information on Cost, Living in D.C., Frequently Asked Questions, and Alumni Stories.
+On the website, you will also find additional information on Cost, Living in D.C., and Alumni Stories.

 UNH and UNM Exchange Programs